 *These are average recovery times.
 This time may vary according to the size of the correction and the individual’s healing response.

 Dr Andrew Logan believes both SMILE and LASIK are excellent corrective procedures.
-For patients who are long sighted and presbyopic, LASIK is still the only option.
-However, in his opinion, SMILE is the best option for patients that are short sighted and younger than 40.
+For patients who are long-sighted and presbyopic.
+However, in his opinion, SMILE is the best option for patients that are short-sighted and younger than 40.

 The Top 10 Benefits Of SMILE Surgery?